Geometric Aspects of Covariant Phase Space Formalism: Solution Space Slicings and Surface Charge Integrability: Discussion

 \section{Discussion}

-A distinctive feature of the Covariant Phase Space Formalism (CPSF) is that it is a very geometric formalism, involving two distinct manifolds: the physical spacetime and the Solution Phase Space (SPS).
+A distinctive feature of the Covariant Phase Space Formalism (CPSF) is {its intrinsic geometric nature}, involving two distinct manifolds: the physical spacetime and the Solution Phase Space (SPS).
 In this work, we have reformulated CPSF to treat the two manifolds in parallel, demonstrating that the concept of covariance serves as the fundamental link between them.
 A crucial ingredient that we identified and explored is the nature of coordinate transformations within the SPS.
 In particular, we established a rigorous mathematical framework for these transformations, the ``change-of-slicing'' technique as a local frame transformation on the SPS, and obtained several significant results.